If you love reading and talking about feminism this book club is for you.

 The nearest public spaces with larger toilets are Wereld Museum Amsterdam (open Tuesday-Saturday 10-17) and hotel The Manor (open 24/7)

-The text is also available for download in several places so if you want to attend the session but find it difficult to get hold of the book reach out to us
+If you want to attend the session but find it difficult to get hold of the book we will try to help

 If there are topics or questions you would like to discuss please bring those with you